 Communities are dependent upon the skills and personalities that residents and board members bring to the table.
 Some people are better than others at working with their neighbors, and residents with poor people skills can create problems for everyone, especially if they get on the board.

-Experts say that communications and transparency – being very clear about where the money goes, welcoming residents and board meetings and sharing information about how decisions are made – go a long way toward building community harmony.
+Experts say that communications and transparency – being very clear about where the money goes, welcoming residents at board meetings and sharing information about how decisions are made – go a long way toward building community harmony.

 “There is no substitution for communication between the association and the residents,” Rathbun says.